Dental Crowns

 How long do crowns last for?

-A dental crown can last for many years, however as with your natural teeth, they are still susceptible to decay around the edges.
+With proper care, crowns can last 10–15 years, sometimes longer.
+However, as with your natural teeth, crowns are still susceptible to decay around the edges.
 For this reason, it is really important to maintain a good oral hygiene regime and keep up with regular dental health examinations.

 What is the difference between crowns and veneers?